Santhu195/Republic-day-turtle/README.md

 # Republic-day-turtle
-Creating Flag animation for republic day using turtle play anthem using winsound
+Creating Flag animation for republic day using turtle and play anthem using winsound

 Run flag.py file